Jun-depo/Hypothyroid-Prediction/README.md

 ### Things to do for an app
-* write a function that uses params obtained from processing training data, to process test data in exactly the same way.
+* Write a function that uses params obtained from processing training data, to process test data in exactly the same way.
-* export onehotencoding params that can be reconstructed to onehot_encode the test data in the same manner as the training data.
+* Export onehotencoding params that can be used to reconstruct onehot_encoder that encodes test data in the same manner as the training data.
 * use Flask to build a web app.
 I will described the app in a separate depository.